 Continue your California coastline drive to one of the best cities on the Pacific Coast: Santa Barbara.

 Stylish and chic, Santa Barbara is brimming with a multitude of tourist attractions, delectable eateries and breezy wine tasting rooms.
-Featuring an abundance of nature, history, art and gastronomy, Santa Barbara ranks high on our list of best California coastal towns – and even makes our list of the Best USA Weekend Destinations.
+Also featuring an abundance of nature, history, art and gastronomy, Santa Barbara ranks high on our list of best California coastal towns.
+It even makes our list of the Best USA Weekend Destinations

-Top things to do in Santa Barbara include visiting the Old Mission Santa Barbara, stepping inside the opulent Santa Barbara County Courthouse, and viewing exhibits at the Santa Barbara Museum of Art.
-Additionally, shopping at Paseo Nuevo, going to the Santa Barbara Botanic Gardens and exploring the many hiking trails are all excellent Santa Barbara activities.
+Top things to do in Santa Barbara include visiting the Old Mission, stepping inside the opulent Santa Barbara County Courthouse, and viewing exhibits at the SB Museum of Art.
+Additionally, shopping at Paseo Nuevo, going to the Botanic Gardens and exploring the many hiking trails are all excellent Santa Barbara activities.

-But, to be honest, what we love most about Santa Barbara is the fun beach atmosphere and fabulous places to imbibe and feast!
+To be perfectly honest, what we love most about Santa Barbara is the fun beach atmosphere and fabulous places to wine and dine!

-After getting settled into your accommodations, take a stroll on West Beach and walk to the end of Stearns Wharf.
-Start your walk up State Street, but detour into the Funk Zone for an afternoon wine tasting at one of the many wine tasting rooms.
-Oreana Winery has always been one of our favorites!
+After getting settled into your accommodations, take a stroll on West Beach and out on Stearns Wharf.
+Start your walk up State Street, but detour into the Funk Zone for an afternoon wine tasting.
+Oreana Winery has always been one of our favorites, but the space in now occupied by Pali Wine Co.

 If you can tear yourself away from the fun vibes of the Funk Zone, continue your walk up State Street and pick a place to eat dinner.
-We recommend indulging in classic Southern California Mexican eats at Carlitos Cafe y Cantina.
+We suggest indulging in classic Southern California Mexican cuisine at Carlitos Cafe y Cantina or go old school American and Joe’s Cafe.

 Where To Stay in Santa Barbara

-We have stayed in many hotels in Santa Barbara, but our top pick is the Hotel Milo Santa Barbara.
-With a prominent location right on the waterfront at West Beach and just minutes from Stearns Wharf and the Funk Zone, the boutique Hotel Milo has an outdoor heated pool, stylishly decorated rooms and super service.
+We have stayed in many hotels in Santa Barbara, but our top pick is the Hotel Milo.
+With a prominent location right on the waterfront at West Beach and just minutes from Stearns Wharf and the Funk Zone, the boutique property has an outdoor heated pool and stylishly decorated rooms.
 Check rates and availability!

 Day 4: Los Angeles Coastal Drive from Santa Barbara